woojiahao/woojiahao.github.io-archive/about.md

 ---

 I am a software engineer from Singapore.
 I am a 3rd year student at Singapore Polytechnic, pursuing a Diploma in Information & Technology at the School of Computing.
 I am avid learner and love problem solving.

+I am currently interning at DBS Singapore, where I have contributed in the following areas to my team:
+- UAT team coordinator
+- Workflow automation
+- Data mining & investigation
+- Quality management

 ## Experience
 The languages I work with the most are Kotlin, Java, Python and SQL.
 I have dabbled in some Javascript and C# in the